 Required submission materials:

-- A 1-3 minute video introduction of yourself at your work-station.
-On this video, please tell us about your prior experience with musical instruments and music technology; provide a description of your private studio work-space; and relate your experience, if any, of producing recordings.
-Video Introductions will not be accepted via mail or email for this program.
+- 1. A video introduction of yourself seated at your workstation that is 2 to 3 minutes in length.
+On this video, please detail for us your music history, including formal studies along with any performing, composing, arranging, conducting, and scoring to visuals.
+Second, please discuss your familiarity with music technology while providing a description of your private-studio workspace and process; and relate your experience, if any, in recording, mixing, or producing recordings.
+We ask that you not add source music or an underscore to this introductory video.
+Video introductions will not be accepted via mail or email for this program.

-The Video Introduction, Compositions, and Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+The Video Introduction, Compositions, and Recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.

-ADDITIONAL INFORMATION: The creation and production of music for visual media involves the use of sophisticated technological tools and expertise; therefore, only students comfortable in using such technology should apply for participation in this program.
-Finally, admission to the SMPTV’s program is limited to Fall semesters only.
+The creation and production of music for visual media involves the use of sophisticated technological tools and expertise; therefore, only students comfortable in using such technology should apply for participation in this program.
+Finally, admission to the Screen Scoring program is limited to fall semesters only.